 An individual or family currently residing in a transitional housing program is still not considered chronically homeless, even if they have prior homeless history that otherwise fits the definition.

 HUD defines coordinated entry (CE) as, "a process developed to ensure that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, referred, and connected to housing and assistance based on their strengths and needs."
-(HUD) As of March 2017, all households entering DMH's SPC programs now do so through the CE processes set up by each Continuum of Care in the state.
+(HUD) All households entering DMH's SPC programs must do so through the CE processes set up by each Continuum of Care in the state.

-DMH Housing has compiled a directory of all the CE processes in the state of Missouri.
+DMH Housing maintains a directory of all the CE processes in the state of Missouri.
 Download the CE Directory to see details and contact information for every Missouri CE process.
-This document will be frequently updated as CE details are reported to DMH Housing.
-Some Balance of State regions are currently finalizing their CE processes, and that information will be added as soon as it's available.
+This document is updated whenever changes in CE details are reported to DMH Housing.

-When DMH Housing receives a CE referral, the agency contact person working with the household in need of assistance will be asked to submit an Eligibility Packet and HMIS Data Form to DMH Housing.
-DMH Housing cannot accept Eligibility Packets that don't originate through coordinated entry.
-The agency contact person either submits the HMIS Data Form to DMH Housing or takes it to the briefing when the household first enters the program (see the form itself for instructions on completion).
+When DMH Housing receives a CE referral, the agency contact person working with the household in need of assistance, or the Head of Household if there is no agency involved, will be asked to submit a Shelter Plus Care Eligibility Packet to DMH Housing.
+DMH Housing cannot accept Eligibility Packets that don't originate through CE.
+A DMH Housing Unit staff person will email the Eligibility Packet to the agency contact person or the Head of Household, or or will make alternative arrangements to send a Packet if email is not available to the Head of Household.

 Once the household is housed, it pays 30% of the household income toward rent, and SPC funds pay the remaining amount.
 Household income includes, but is not limited to, employment income, assistance payments from SSI, SSDI, TANF or other mainstream resources, and any income from other adults living in the rental unit.
 If the household has no income at all, SPC pays 100% of that household's rent.

-Shelter Plus Care households are expected to work with their support service agency to improve income through employment, where possible, or by applying for mainstream assistance programs such as SSI or SSDI.
+Shelter Plus Care households are expected to improve income through employment, where possible, or by applying for mainstream assistance programs such as SSI or SSDI.
 Increased income not only improves housing stability but also allows DMH Housing to house more people using SPC funds.

 For questions about Shelter Plus Care in specific areas of Missouri, please see the table, above, that shows the areas served and the staff members working with those areas.

-The Housing Manual sets out the policies and procedures the DMH Housing Unit follows in the administration of 43 HUD-funded Shelter Plus Care grants and the state-funded Rental Assistance Program (RAP).
-The Housing Manual is written primarily with case managers and processing center staff in mind.
+The Shelter Plus Care Operations Manual sets out the policies and procedures the DMH Housing Unit follows in the administration of its HUD-funded Shelter Plus Care projects.
+The Manual is written primarily with community support workers and processing center staff in mind.
 The public and persons seeking housing assistance will find portions of it useful as well.
-It is written to make these programs as open and transparent as possible.
+It is written to make these SPC projects as open and transparent as possible.

-The Housing Manual is designed to be most easily used as a PDF document.
-The Manual is extensively hyperlinked internally for easy navigation.
+The Manual is designed to be most easily used as a PDF document.
+It is extensively hyperlinked internally for easy navigation.
 It also has numerous links to external resources on the Web.

-DMH Housing published an updated version of the Housing Manual on September 28, 2015.
-Updated section headings have an asterisk at the end of the heading, making them easily searchable if using the Manual as a PDF file (recommended).
-Critical changes are shown in red.
-The changes in this revision consist of:
+DMH Housing published an updated version of the SPC Operations Manual on July 8, 2019.
+Updated section headings have an asterisk at the end of the heading, making them searchable if using the Manual as a PDF file (recommended).
+The major changes in this revision consist of:

-Click the link below to open, print, or save the Housing Manual as a PDF file.
+Click the link below to open, print, or save the SPC Operations Manual as a PDF file.